silverstripe/silverstripe-framework/docs/en/installation/composer.md

 ## Updating dependencies

 Except for the control code of the Voyager space probe, every piece of code in the universe gets updated from time to time.
 SilverStripe modules are no exception.
-How do you download these updates into your site?

 To get the latest updates of the modules in your project, run this command: